 An accurate SEO forecast could help you become more accountable.
 The company could use your predictions to measure SEO progress, after all.
 Many of these could become your goals for the months ahead.

-Not only does it show your organization the “big picture” of SEO, it can also reveal the many quick wins you could do right now to boost your efforts before the end of the year.
+Not only does it show your organization the “big picture” of SEO, it can also reveal the many quick wins you could do right now to boost your efforts!

 Here are a few of those quick wins for success.

 Recommended Reading: Using SEO Forecasting: How to Build an SEO Business Case